Eigenfunctions of deformed Schr\"odinger equations: Introduction

-The exact solvability of \eqref{eq: hamil} originates from a beautiful connection with supersymmetric gauge theory.
-In particular, the operator \eqref{eq: hamil} can be identified with a quantization\footnote{When quantizing such a curve \cite{adkmv,acdkv,mirmor}, one must decide which variable plays the role of position and which that of its conjugate momentum.
-Our convention differs from the standard one by a Fourier transform; as a result, the quantized curve is a difference equation rather than a higher order differential equation \cite{Ito:2021boh,Yan:2020kkb}.} of the Seiberg--Witten (SW) curve associated with four-dimensional \( \mathcal{N}=2 \), SU(\( N \)) super Yang--Mills (SYM) theory \cite{adkmv,acdkv,mirmor,ns}.
+The exact solvability of \eqref{eq:hamil} originates from a beautiful connection with supersymmetric gauge theory.
+In particular, the operator \eqref{eq:hamil} can be identified with a quantization\footnote{When quantizing such a curve \cite{adkmv,acdkv,mirmor}, one must decide which variable plays the role of position and which that of its conjugate momentum.
+Our convention differs from the standard one by a Fourier transform; as a result, the quantized curve is a difference equation rather than a higher order differential equation \cite{Ito:2021boh,Yan:2020kkb}.} of the Seiberg--Witten (SW) curve associated with four-dimensional \( \mathcal{N}=2 \), SU(\( N \)) supersymmetric Yang--Mills (SYM) theory \cite{adkmv,acdkv,mirmor,ns}.
 This correspondence provides access to powerful tools from supersymmetric localization \cite{ns} and topological string theory \cite{ghm}, enabling the explicit computation of spectral quantities via Nekrasov--Shatashvili (NS) functions.
 By contrast, from the perspective of supersymmetric QFT, the differential operator \eqref{eq:anh} is related to Argyres--Douglas theories \cite{gmn,Gaiotto:2014bza,Grassi:2018spf,Ito:2017ypt}, which are non-Lagrangian.
 Consequently, at present there is no known analogue of NS functions for these theories, and explicit closed-form expressions for the eigenfunctions and other spectral quantities remain out of reach (for progress in this direction, see e.g.~\cite{Ito:2019twh,Hollands:2021itj,Ito:2018eon,Fucito:2023txg,Ito:2024wxw,Bonelli:2025owb}).

-The deformed Hamiltonian \eqref{eq: hamil} was first analysed in \cite{Grassi:2018bci} and later in \cite{ggm}, where an exact quantization condition for the energy spectrum, together with the associated Fredholm determinant, was derived.
+The deformed Hamiltonian \eqref{eq:hamil} was first analysed in \cite{Grassi:2018bci} and later in \cite{ggm}, where its Fredholm determinant and an exact quantization condition for the energy spectrum were derived.
 Interestingly, the same deformed Hamiltonian also appears in the context of the $T \bar{T}$ deformation \cite{Chakrabarti:2023czz}.
-In this work, we provide explicit analytic formulas for the eigenfunctions of the operator \eqref{eq: hamil}, valid for arbitrary polynomial potentials $V_N(x)$ and capturing both bound and resonant states.
+In this paper, we provide explicit analytic formulas for the {generalized} eigenfunctions of the operator \eqref{eq:hamil}, valid for arbitrary polynomial potentials $V_N(x)$ and capturing both bound and resonant states. {We will also give some comments on the case where the kinetic term is $\sinh(\rp)$ rather than $\cosh(\rp)$.}

-The eigenvalue equation associated with the Hamiltonian \eqref{eq: hamil} is the finite-difference equation
+The eigenvalue equation associated with the Hamiltonian \eqref{eq:hamil} is the finite-difference equation